jnozzi/cocoadev.com/markdown/AppendTextToFile.md

 or should I just make a new log file for every week?

-If you are running 10.3, you could look at General/NSOutputStream.
+If you are running 10.3, you could look at NSOutputStream.
 It has initToFileAtPath:append: and write:maxLength: methods.
 I've never used it, but it sounds like it might do what you want.

 ----

-Open the file as normal with General/NSFileHandle *handle = General/[NSFileHandle fileHandleForWritingAtPath:@"path"]
-Then seek to the end of the file: [handle seekToEndOfFile];
+Open the file as normal with NSFileHandle *handle = [NSFileHandle fileHandleForWritingAtPath:@"path"] Then seek to the end of the file: [handle seekToEndOfFile];

-Or you use fopen("path", "a") to get a file descriptor and turn that into an General/NSFileHandle with General/[[NSFileHandle alloc] initWithFileDescriptor:fd];
+Or you use fopen("path", "a") to get a file descriptor and turn that into an NSFileHandle with [[NSFileHandle alloc] initWithFileDescriptor:fd];

-*This is exactly what General/[NSFileHandle fileHandleForUpdatingAtPath:...] is for.*
+*This is exactly what [NSFileHandle fileHandleForUpdatingAtPath:...] is for.*

 ----